Stort Navigation: Development

 Once the Stort was navigable to Bishop's Stortford, there was interest in making it part of a larger network.
 The City of London's Thames and Canal Committee appointed the engineer Robert Whitworth to survey a route for a canal between Bishop's Stortford and Cambridge.
 He was to produce a report, including an estimate of the cost of construction, and give his opinion on whether any other route to Cambridge might be better.
 Although he was asked to do this in November 1779, it was more than a year until he produced the report, which was published on 6 December 1780.
 His plan followed the obvious route, passing up the Stort valley, and crossing into the Granta valley to reach Cambridge.
 However, this involved passing in front of Audley End, the home of Lord Howard de Walden, who vehemently opposed the scheme.
 A public meeting held in November 1781 ended in disarray, and no further action was taken at the time.

 John Phillips was next to revive the plan in 1785, although it was a small part of a grand scheme to link London to Kings Lynn.
 He hoped to avoid the opposition experienced previously by routing his Bishop's Stortford to Cambridge link to the west of the Shotgrove and Audley End estates.
 He did not find favour because his costings were thought to be wildly optimistic.
 George Jackson proposed a route to the Thames and Canal Committee in 1788, which passed behind Audley End and through Saffron Walden.
 This was surveyed by Samuel Weston, as Whitworth was busy in Scotland.
 Lord Howard opposed this route, too, as did the Bedford Level Corporation.
 In 1789, a line proposed by John Rennie was considered, which would have passed through Saffron Walden to join the River Little Ouse near Wilton Ferry.
 A bill was presented to Parliament, but was withdrawn in the face of serious opposition.

 The next attempt was made in 1811, with Jackson, now called Sir George Duckett, driving the plan.
 A bill was introduced to Parliament, but was defeated in committee.
-A second bill was introduced in January 1812, with some modifications, and despite organised opposition, became an Act of Parliament on 9 June 1812.
+A second bill was introduced in January 1812, with some modifications, and despite organised opposition, became an act of Parliament, the London and Cambridge Junction Canal Act 1812 (52 Geo.
+3. c. cxli) on 9 June 1812.
 It authorised the raising of £870,000 for the project, which included 52 locks on the main line, 13 on a branch to Whaddon, and three tunnels.
 Work could not be started until £425,250 had been raised.
-However, only £121,300 was subscribed, and so a second Act was obtained in 1814, to authorise just the sections from the River Cam to Saffron Walden, and the branch to Whaddon.
+However, only £121,300 was subscribed, and so a second act, the London and Cambridge Junction Canal Act 1814 (54 Geo.
+3. c. clxviii) was obtained, to authorise just the sections from the River Cam to Saffron Walden, and the branch to Whaddon.
 Despite the authorisation, no work was ever done, and the idea of the London and Cambridge Junction Canal faded away.